stanistan/clj-euler/README.md

-# Thing

-just learning some clojure
+Just learning me some clojure.